Location: Career Programs Building, Room 167, 240-500-2525

 - Practice within the ethical framework of the profession.

 - Meet the imaging needs of the community.

 Admission to HCC does not guarantee admission to the Mammography Program.
 The requirements below must be completed and submitted to the Office of Admissions and Registration.
-This program is open to currently ARRT certified radiographers and students enrolled in the sophomore year of any accredited radiography program.
+This program is open to currently ARRT certified radiographers and students enrolled in the sophomore year of a JRCERT accredited program.

 - Hagerstown Community College application

 - Current resume or curriculum vitae, including current and previous position(s) as a radiographer/technologist